 EHS (Environmental Health & Safety) Software – Includes platforms like Intelex, Cority, and VelocityEHS, which are tailored for safety reporting.

-SafeBuild Homes, amid-sized home construction company with multiple ongoing projects across different states, faced increasing safety concerns on its construction sites.
+SafeBuild Homes, a mid-sized home construction company with multiple ongoing projects across different states, faced increasing safety concerns on its construction sites.
 With a workforce spread across various locations, tracking safety incidents, compliance measures, and risk assessments became overwhelming.
 The company relied on spreadsheets and manual reporting, which led to delays in hazard identification and incident response.
 Additionally, regulatory compliance with OSHA standards was difficult to maintain consistently.

 To address these issues, SafeBuild Homes implemented InetSoft's microservice-based safety dashboard.
 The solution provided a centralized, real-time view of safety performance across all construction sites.
 By leveraging InetSoft's data mashup capabilities, the dashboard integrated data from various sources, including: